Amit-Chaurasiya-dotcom/Function-Approximation/README.md

 # Function-Approximation
 We use a Radial Basis Function (RBF) neural network to predict the hypersurface of analytical functions.
 Initially, we predict a smooth harmonic function on 2D points, followed by predicting an exponential function on 3D input points.
-To evaluate the robustness of our model, we add noise with an amplitude of 0.1 to our data.
+To evaluate the robustness of our model, we add AWGN noise with an amplitude of 0.1 to our data.
 A good model should be insensitive to this noise.
 <br>

 ### Radial basis function network